 In 2016, Paraguay joined Development Center of the Organization for Economic Co-operation and Development's ("OECD") Global Forum on Transparency and Exchange of Information for Tax Purposes, a group that works to address the risks to tax compliance posed by non-cooperative jurisdictions, and committed to adhering to OECD's new Base Erosion and Profit Shifting (BEPS) framework, consisting of the gradual adoption of fiscal reforms designed to mitigate erosion of the tax base by companies who strategically avoid taxes by shifting profits to low or no-tax locations.
-In March 2017, Paraguay joined as a member of the OECD, an intergovernmental economic organization with 35 member countries, founded in 1960 to stimulate economic progress and world trade.
+As of the date of this Offering Memorandum, Paraguay is working with the OECD on a Country Programme, which is set to be formally launched in 2025, as part of its goal to join the Organization as a member in the future.